lake-wg/authz/draft-selander-ace-ake-authz.md

 TODO: Reference relevant ECIES scheme in {{I-D.irtf-cfrg-hpke}}.

-TODO: Define encryption keys for both directions
+TODO: Define derivation of encryption keys (k_rq,k_rs) and nonces (n_rq, n_rs) for both directions

-AD1 contains:
+AD1 contains voucher information:

 * Location information about the AAA server, Loc_S
-* Crypto context, CC, for the communication between device and AAA server
+* Crypto context identifier, CC, for the communication between device and AAA server
 * The encrypted identity of the device AEAD(ID), with CC as Additional Data.

 AD1 SHALL be a CBOR sequence as defined below: